The Robot Frame System

 as the end of an arm. - Another representing the origin of the component, defined with the component’s name and the suffix "_origin".

-The Robot API supplies the following method to interact with the Frame System:
+The Machine Management API supplies the following methods to interact with the frame system:

 Method Name | Description |